gideontong/Bot4Christ/CONTRIBUTING.md

 # Todo

-1. Have `log4js` automatically log to a file and archive and compress old logs.
+* Have `log4js` automatically log to a file and archive and compress old logs.
-2. The bot should automatically re-deploy commands on first startup.
+* The bot should automatically re-deploy commands on first startup.
-3. Port old Bible verse picker to new bot.
+* Port old Bible verse picker to new bot.
-4. Port help and abount commands to new bot.
+* Port help and abount commands to new bot.
-5. Verse of the day command.
+* Verse of the day command.
-6. Use embeds for verses.
+* Passages.
-7. Passages.
+* Document and comment code.
-8. Document and comment code.
+* Make "Open in Bible App" button on verse command open in the selected version of the Bible instead of always KJV.

 # Non-Programming Todo